 The reception was held at the Church’s Hall.
 Thanks to Shiela Jojola Gatewood, Myrna Samson, and Kristelle Siarza for coordinating this event as well as relatives and friends from the Filipino, Asian, and Isleta Pueblo communities for bringing the food.

 This is the second Memorial Service for Dely.
 The first was held at her birthplace, Moncada, Tarlac, Philippines, in November after her ashes were brought from Narita, Japan.
-It was held at her school, MAJIC Learning Montessori School.
-MAJIC stands for Manoa Alcantara Jojola International Center.
+It was held at her school, MAJICAL Learning Montessori School.
+MAJIC stands for Manoa Alcantara Jojola International Center for Arts and Learning.
 Click on: MAJICAL.

 See acknowledgements, articles, letters and video clips below.

 Dear Ted and family,